Category Archives: Front Porch Forum

 An opportunity to connect and share

-Posted on Tuesday, October 13, 2020 by No comments yet
+Posted on Tuesday, October 13, 2020 by Comments are off for this post

 Read your FPF by email?
 Prefer the website?
 Are you a mobile app aficionado?
 However you connect with your neighbors online, FPF has gotten some major upgrades this year, including a new look across the board and new features to make reading and posting even easier.
 Here’s how some FPF members have responded to the changes: